The term paper should have been handed in in the semester before last...

 Workshop leader: Doris Moormann

-Our office will be happy to arrange an appointment for an individual meeting.
-Here we can look together at what exactly is suitable and where there may be vacancies.
+Our office will be happy to arrange an appointment for an individual interview.
+Here we can look together at what exactly is suitable and where there may be free places.

-The individual days of the workshops build on each other, so it makes sense and is necessary to take part in both days.
+The individual days of the workshops build on each other, so that it makes sense and is necessary to attend both days.

-Our secretariat will be happy to accept participation requests.
+Our secretariat is happy to accept requests for participation.